fizzed/ninja-rocker/README.md

 abstract public class ApplicationRockerTemplate extends NinjaRockerTemplate {

     public ApplicationRocker A;
-    public Context context;

     public ApplicationRockerTemplate(RockerModel model) {
         super(model);
     }

-    /**
-     * Apply NinjaRocker to template immediately before rendering.
-Best place
-     * to setup your own application-specific properties or methods that will
-     * be available to any templates that extend your application-specific template.
-     * @param N The ninja rocker instance
-     */
     @Override
     public void __apply(DefaultNinjaRocker N) {
         super.__apply(N);
-        // note: you could do error checking here and throw a runtime exception this.A = new ApplicationRocker(N);
+        this.A = new ApplicationRocker(N);
-        this.context = N.getContext();
     }

-    /**
-     * Associate this template with another template during the rendering
-     * process.
-Critical any variables you setup for a template to be copied
-     * between instances.
-     * @param template The template to associate us with */
     @Override
     protected void __associate(RockerTemplate template) {
         super.__associate(template);
         ApplicationRockerTemplate applicationTemplate
             = RockerUtils.requireTemplateClass(template, ApplicationRockerTemplate.class);
         this.A = applicationTemplate.A;
-        this.context = applicationTemplate.context;
     }

 }